 - Indian Rupee (INR) tracking domestic equities lower

-- US Dollar (USD) rises after steep falls yesterday
+- US Dollar (USD) steadies after strong gains

 - Federal Chair Powell to speak

-The US Dollar is across the board The US Dollar Index, which measures the greenback versus a basket of major currencies, trades +0.53% at the time of writing at 104.33 after steep losses yesterday.
-The USD is set to rise modestly across the week in its third straight week of gains.
+The US Dollar is treading water across the board.
+The US Dollar Index, which measures the greenback versus a basket of major currencies, trades +0.01% at the time of writing at 104.51 after strong gains yesterday.

 The USD rose firmly yesterday despite disappointing US consumer sentiment data.
 The Conference Board’s consumer confidence index fell to a 16-month low in June as rising prices and recession concerns dampened the outlook for Americans.

 Consumer confidence fell to 98.7 down from 106.6 in May and well below the 100.4 forecast.
 The data reinforces the University of Michigan’s consumer confidence last week, which dropped to a record low.

 Today the USD ios holding steady as investors await fresh clues from Federal Reserve Chair Powell who is due to speak at the ECB form in Portugal.
 Any hawkish comments from the Fed chair could lift the USD.

 Prior to Powell’s speech attention will be on US GDP data, which is expected to confirm te earlier readings of -1.5% annually in the first quarter.